Update: October 2018

 Bunaken Island is located in the bay of Manado in northern Sulawesi, Indonesia.
 Its main attraction is the incredible marine life.
 We took a ferry from the Harbour Marina port which took around 40 minutes.
 The translucent waters of the Bunaken seas allow for fantastic snorkelling, just be aware of the incredible albeit a tad scary cliff drop on the edge of the coral reef then plunges down more than 25 metres.

 We indulged in some ENAK SEKALI (very delicious) meals on our trip around Sulawesi.
-Most meals consisted of fish (about 10 different ways 😐 ), a vegetable dish, something deep fried and sambal (chilli)- always sambal.
-I must admit by the end I was very much sick of the sight of fish – I did enjoy though, the always tasty and full of exotic spices side of things.
+Most meals consisted of fish (about 10 different ways ? ), a vegetable dish, something deep fried and sambal (chilli)- always sambal.
+I must admit by the end I was very much sick of the sight of fish – I did enjoy though, the always tasty and full of exotic spices that Indonesian food is known for.

 So that is my wrap up of things to do in Sulawesi!
 Have you been to Indonesia?
 What did you like/dislike?
 Comment below!